MaBal — Oil / Gas Material Balance

 linearity F/Eg vs We/Eg

 For abnormally pressured reservoirs (initial gradient > 0.6 psi/ft) rock and connate-water expansion contribute materially to reservoir voidage.
 The naive P/Z plot overstates OGIP.
-Roach correction (P/Z)·[1 − ce·ΔP] with ce = (cf + cw·Swi)/(1 − Swi) restores linearity.
+The Roach / Ramagost-Farshad (1981) correction (P/Z)·[1 − ce·ΔP] with ce = (cf + cw·Swi)/(1 − Swi) restores linearity.

 Initial Gradient